Regulation Crowdfunding 101 For Entrepreneurs

 Ok, so how does this benefit entrepreneurs?

-With Regulation Crowdfunding, getting funding is no longer a question of having the proper connections.
+With Regulation Crowdfunding, you can raise capital from thousands of investors, including your customers, fans, and the public.
+Getting funding is no longer a question of having the proper connections.
 This is big news for demographics that traditionally don’t raise money from VCs.
-Female founders and minorities are historically underfunded, as are businesses outside of major cities.

 Plus, in the event of a successful raise, the thousands of new investors you acquire become your ambassadors: they invested in the business and want it to succeed.
 Oftentimes, they will be willing to help you if asked and are more likely to recommend your product or service to others.

-In a twelve-month period, companies can raise a maximum of $1,070,000, though entrepreneurs can disburse the funds even if they do not raise the maximum, providing they hit a publicized minimum raise amount.
-At StartEngine, that minimum is $10,000.
+In a twelve-month period, companies can raise a maximum of $5,000,000, though you can successfully close your round even if you do not raise your max funding goal, providing you hit a publicized minimum funding goal.
+At StartEngine, we encourage you to set that minimum at $10,000 to ensure you can access the funds you raise and grow your business.

 How long has Regulation Crowdfunding been legal?

 Regulation Crowdfunding is part of the JOBS Act, which President Obama signed in 2012.
-Regulation Crowdfunding itself, also known as Title III or Reg CF, became legal on May 16, 2016.
+However, Regulation Crowdfunding itself, also known as Title III or Reg CF, didn’t go live until May 16, 2016.

 Where can you conduct a Reg CF offering?